Setting realistic expectations

 U.S. government backing of Treasury or agency securities applies only to the underlying securities and does not prevent share-price fluctuations.
 Unlike stocks and bonds, U.S. Treasury bills are guaranteed as to the timely payment of principal and interest.

-IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
+IMPORTANT: The projections and other information generated by the Vanguard Capital Markets Model (VCMM) regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.
 VCMM results will vary with each use and over time.

 The VCMM projections are based on a statistical analysis of historical data.
 Future returns may behave differently from the historical patterns captured in the VCMM.
-More important, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.
+More importantly, the VCMM may be underestimating extreme negative scenarios unobserved in the historical period on which the model estimation is based.

 The Vanguard Capital Markets Model® is a proprietary financial simulation tool developed and maintained by Vanguard's primary investment research and advice teams.
 The model forecasts distributions of future returns for a wide array of broad asset classes.
-Those asset classes include U.S. and international equity markets, several maturities of the U.S. Treasury and corporate fixed income markets, international fixed income markets, U.S. money markets, commodities, and certain alternative investment strategies.
+Those asset classes include U.S. and international equity markets, several maturities of the U.S. Treasury and corporate fixed income markets, international fixed income markets, U.S. money markets, U.S. municipal bonds, commodities, and certain alternative investment strategies.
 The theoretical and empirical foundation for the Vanguard Capital Markets Model is that the returns of various asset classes reflect the compensation investors require for bearing different types of systematic risk (beta).
 At the core of the model are estimates of the dynamic statistical relationship between risk factors and asset returns, obtained from statistical analysis based on available monthly financial and economic data from as early as 1960.
 Using a system of estimated equations, the model then applies a Monte Carlo simulation method to project the estimated interrelationships among risk factors and asset classes as well as uncertainty and randomness over time.
-The model generates a large set of simulated outcomes for each asset class over several time horizons.
-Forecasts are obtained by computing measures of central tendency in these simulations.
+The model generates a large set of simulated outcomes for each asset class over time.
+Forecasts represent the distribution of geometric returns over different time horizons.
 Results produced by the tool will vary with each use and over time.